Effects of Aging on the Immune System

 T cells (which remember antigens they have previously encountered) respond less quickly to the antigens.

 There are fewer white blood cells capable of responding to new antigens.
 Thus, when older people encounter a new antigen, the body is less able to remember and defend against it.

 Older people have smaller amounts of complement proteins and do not produce as many of these proteins as younger people do in response to bacterial infections.

-The amount of antibody produced in response to an antigen is less, and the antibodies are less able to attach to the antigen.
-These changes may partly explain why pneumonia, influenza, infectious endocarditis, and tetanus are more common among older people and result in death more often.
+Although the amount of antibody produced in response to an antigen remains about the same overall, the antibodies become less able to attach to the antigen.
+This change may partly explain why pneumonia, influenza, infective endocarditis, and tetanus are more common among older people and result in death more often.
 These changes may also partly explain why vaccines are less effective in older people and thus why it is important for older people to get booster shots (which are available for some vaccines).